jessi-b/word-tracker/readme.md

 * Go to _GITLINK_
 * Cone this repository to your desktop (or other desired location)
-* Navigate to the top level of the directory called _Portfolio_
+* Navigate to the top level of the directory called _DIRECTORY_
 * Open the index.html file in your browser
-* Or copy & paste this link in your brower: _PUBLISHEDLINK_
+* Or copy & paste this link in your brower: _PUBLISHEDLINK_  OR  _This is not yet published._

 ## Known Bugs